|

 In January 2005, Jools and his band performed with Eric

-Jools married Christabel McEwen in August 2005 and,
+Jools married Christabel McEwen in August 2005, and the

-the following month, he was appointed a Deputy Lieutenant
+following month he was appointed a Deputy Lieutenant

 for Kent.

-to raise funds for the upkeep of cathedrals throughout
+for the upkeep of cathedrals throughout the British Isles

-the British Isles and highlight the beauty of these
+and highlight the beauty of these historic buildings and

 exclusively in the two cathedrals.